jsunn-y/PolymerGasMembraneML/README.md

 ## Datasets
 In addition to the training dataset, Dataset A, we use 3 screening datasets in this work: Dataset B, C, and D. Dataset A has both SMILES strings (chemistry) and permeabilities.
 Datasets B,C, and D only provide SMILES strings.
 Due to large size of Datasets B and C, we do not include any calculated features in this repository in  `/datasets`, and for Dataset C, we only include the first 1 million SMILES strings.
 Note that Dataset C is split across 9 individual files due to its large memory requirements.

-However all the datasets used in this work, including smiles and calculated fingerprints, can be downloaded [here](https://drive.google.com/file/d/1NPh3Hx3nHakUH4bgp24Ie1KCEAvZnCr4/view?usp=sharing).
+However all the datasets used in this work, including SMILES strings and calculated fingerprints, can be downloaded [here](https://drive.google.com/file/d/1NPh3Hx3nHakUH4bgp24Ie1KCEAvZnCr4/view?usp=sharing).
 | Dataset | Description | Included in Github | Additional [Download Available](https://drive.google.com/file/d/1NPh3Hx3nHakUH4bgp24Ie1KCEAvZnCr4/view?usp=sharing)|
 |:-------|:-------:|:-------:|:-------:|
 | Dataset A | Training Set | `datasetA_imputed_all.csv` `datasetAX_desc.csv` `datasetAX_fing.csv`| None |